nolan-h-hamilton/Consenrich/docs/consensus_peaks.md

 ![ChIP-seq POL2RA Consensus Peaks](consensus_peaks_chip.png)

 Users wishing to apply ROCCO to Consenrich ChIP-seq results may find it worthwhile to tune ROCCO's `--budget` parameter and/or run with `--narrowPeak` to filter peaks based on $p$-values *post hoc*.
-A dedicated ChIP-seq/Cut&Run 'mode' for ROCCO is upcoming to mitigate dependence on fine-tuning or filtering results after the fact.
+A dedicated ChIP-seq/Cut&Run mode for ROCCO is upcoming to mitigate dependence on fine-tuning or filtering results after the fact.